 - Unacceptable Conditions

-Characteristics: Lower sensitivity to opioid receptor agonists prescribed for pain control (e.g., morphine) and higher sensitivity to opioid receptor antagonists used in the treatment of alcohol and opioid dependency (e.g., naltrexone).
+Characteristics: The mu opioid receptor is involved in mediating the clinical response to opioids (agonists and antagonists).
+OPRM1 c.118A>G has been associated with lower sensitivity to opioid receptor agonists prescribed for pain control (eg., morphine) and higher sensitivity to opioid receptor antagonists used in the treatment of alcohol and drug dependency (eg., naltrexone).
+Risk of side effects to opioids is also associated with this genetic variant.

 Analytical Sensitivity and Specificity: Greater than 99 percent.